 5) Forge Ahead

-During the grieving process it is imperative that you get the right type of support.
-Apply for a complimentary “Break Free” session with Cindy and discover what you can do to grieve your divorce and move forward with your life as quickly as possible.
+During this time it is imperative that you get the right type of support.
+Apply for a complimentary “Getting Unstuck” session with Cindy and discover what you can do to grieve your divorce and move forward in your life as quickly as possible.
 How long it takes you to let go, depends upon what you are willing to do to move forward.